 What is cloud.microsoft?

 cloud.microsoft is a new(ish) top-level domain owned by Microsoft.
 And yes, there’s no .com after microsoft.
+At the moment, “cloud.microsoft” on its own redirects to m365.cloud.microsoft, which is Microsoft 365 Copilot – a sort of dashboard for Microsoft 365 users.

-Microsoft introduced the cloud.microsoft domain on the Microsoft 365 blog.
+Microsoft introduced the cloud.microsoft domain on the Microsoft 365 Blog.
 The domain was provisioned and announced in early 2023.

 Source: Microsoft 365 Blog (link a few lines above)